Find rows

 If true, the returned rows include a $similarity key with the numeric similarity score representing the closeness of the sort vector and the row’s vector.
 This is only valid for vector search (sort on a vector column).

 If your query includes projection, then you must manually include $similarity in the type of the returned row.
 If you don’t include projection, then $similarity is inferred to be a part of the returned row.
-For more information, see sort clauses and projection clauses.
+For more information, see sort clauses and Projections for tables.

 includeSortVector?